-- Complete a request for information (PDF 310 kb)
+Complete a Request for information – Western Power Network Assets (PDF 310 kb)

 Once you have received our asset information letter, or if you already know the asset details, and you have determined that you will need tiger tails to be installed as a visual aid over the wires, or your works will be encroaching the danger zone, you will need to complete one or more of the following request forms.

 The cost to install and remove covers on one bay of low voltage mains directly adjacent to a work site is based on the following requirements:

 - all four wires being covered